HITECH • Rural HIT Workforce Program

 2) The employee will complete the apprenticeship portion of the training at current place of employment to evaluate learning objectives and application of course content.
 Apprenticeship sites include, but are not limited to, critical care hospitals, physician practice, and clinics.

-1) Apply to Midland College before December 1st, 2013 at applytexas.org.
+1) Apply to Midland College at applytexas.org.
 Students should be aware that when applying, use the "certificate" option to avoid delays in processing.
-Request all official transcripts to be sent from previous colleges to the Midland College Admissions office.
+Applications can take up to six weeks to process, and official transcripts of previous college work must be submitted to Enrollment Services (previously the Admissions office) prior to being cleared for registration.
+Request all official transcripts to be sent from previous colleges to the Midland College Enrollment Services office.

 2) Submit Rural HIT Application to the Rural HIT Workforce Program to:

 - 3600 N. Garfield, DHS Building Room 228,

 - Midland, TX 79705,

 Interested parties should inquire by email at firstname.lastname@example.org or call HITT 432-685-6891.

 For more information, please contact us at :